claudioc/jingo/README.md

 - There is only one authentication method (Google)
 - The repository is "flat" (no directories or namespaces)
 - Authorization is only based on a regexp'ed white list with matches on the user email address
+- There is one authorization level only (no "administrators")
 - At the moment there is no "restore previous revision"
+- No scheduled pull or fetch from the remote is provided (because handling conflicts would be a bit too... interesting)

+Please note that at the moment it is quite "risky" to have someone else, other than jingo itself, has write access to the remote jingo is pushing to.
+The push operation is supposed to always be successfull and there is no pull or fetch.
+You can of course manage to handle pull requests yourself.

 Installation
 ------------